How I Saved $30K in One Year to Travel the World

 It's a romantic dream for many, but the reality of being able to live without an income for months on end requires serious saving skills.
 In other words, before you can be that relaxed, carefree traveller, you have to be the exact opposite, scrutinising every expense and tracking your progress to make sure you hit the goal.

 If you're ready to give up on your bucket list at the thought of skipping your morning latte, don't.
 Serious budgeting can sound daunting, but in the yearlong lead-up to my trip, I learned a few financial hacks that helped me reach (and surpass!) my goal.
 Here's how I managed to save nearly $30,000 in one year to wander the globe.
 You can too.

 Here's the thing: Writing a budget often triggers optimism.
 We believe that by penning a strict financial plan we'll somehow magically stick to it, even if our savings data suggests otherwise.

 To combat the gap between reality and expectation, I wrote two budgets: one that had an aggressive savings plan and a second budget that was more realistic.
 Start by implementing the achievable budget and aim to nudge your savings goal every week, until you reach your dream budget.
 By gradually changing your spending habits, you'll find it easier to work toward the goal.

 2. Think Big

-The most common (and infuriating) budgeting advice is to start cutting out small, nonessential lifestyle costs, like that occasional Barry's Bootcamp class or iced coffee.
+The most common (and infuriating) budgeting advice is to start cutting out small, nonessential lifestyle costs, like that extra F45 class or iced coffee.
 Minimising unnecessary costs is important, but if you're trying to save big, it won't dramatically change your bank balance.
 Instead, I kicked off my year of saving by scrutinising base costs like rent, transport, credit card fees, and health insurance.
 Even small savings can have a huge long-term impact when it comes to reoccurring bills.